|

 Peter Oliver (real name Larry Oliver) joined the New Seekers in June 1973 as Peter Doyle's replacement.
 Born in Southampton, England on 15th January 1952, Peter played guitar, bass, piano and organ.

-In 1969 Peter joined the cast of Hair! as an understudy.
+In 1969, having failed to find the teen audience that could have made Jonny Ross a star, Peter joined the cast of the musical Hair! as an understudy.
 Within 18 months he was playing the lead role of Claude!

-Following that success, Peter played electric and acoustic guitar with Sunshine, a six piece group led by Jack Green and Gordon Edwards (who between them wrote all of the songs on Sunshine's 1972 album).
-The other members of the group were Ethel Coley, Terry Slade and Joanne White.
+Following that success, Peter played electric and acoustic guitar with Sunshine, a six-piece group led by Jack Green and Gordon Edwards, who between them wrote all of the songs on Sunshine's 1972 album.
+The other members of the group were Terry Slade (drums), Ethel Coley and Joanne White, both of whom had also appeared in the London production of Hair!.
 For a short while after that Peter formed his own group, Succubus.
 At the time that he auditioned for the New Seekers Peter had abandoned Succubus and was earning a living as a session musician.

 Peter Oliver